Type: Trad, 700 ft (212 m), 6 pitches, Grade III

 P1 - “Approach Pitch” 5.9+, 45m: Follow a broken, but generally left trending, wide crack (5.7) that sits on low angle terrain directly below a prominent overhung slab, aiming toward a ledge on its topleft.
 Make an airy (5.9+) move right onto the ledge, then build belay with small gear.

-P3 - “Belly of the Beast” 5.10b PG13, 35m: Scramble up and make an unprotectable move (5.9 PG13) to gain the ramp at the base of the twin cracks.
+P3 - “Belly of the Beast” 5.10b, 35m: Scramble up and make a 5.9 boulder move on a bolt to gain the ramp at the base of the twin cracks.
 Then unload your entire bag of wide tricks through the cracks and a chimney, which protects within.
-Make a heroic exit by surmounting the “dagger”, a glorious protruding chock.
-Take a picture to send to mom, then move up and left to belay on small gear and pitons directly below the large roof.
+Make a heroic exit by surmounting the “dagger”, a glorious protruding chock, then take a picture to send to mom.
+Belay from single bolt anchor (a directional might help get the rope around the dagger).

-P4 - “Gaping Roof” 5.11a, 35m: Head straight up the right corner (5.9) with sinker fingers and good feet right where you need them.
+P4 - “Gaping Roof” 5.11a, 35m: Climb onto the slab to the left of the chimney.
+Head straight up the right corner (5.9) with sinker fingers and good feet right where you need them.
 Place a piece out on the roof, shake out, and punch through this short but powerful section.
-Dance your way up another 20ft to a ledge and belay here.
+Dance your way up another 20ft to a ledge and build a belay here.

 P5 - “Hands” 5.9+, 30m: Get into the rightmost crack above by stemming and reaching.
 Belay on a slabby ledge below a right facing corner.